 Engaging Sam was kind of my version of speaking up and advocating for myself.
 Like all the situations described earlier, I am happy with the results and it reinforces the idea that no one is a better champion for yourself than you.

 As Sam says, “never quit, get laid off instead.”
 How To Engineer Your Layoff is a must read for anybody looking to leave their job with a nice financial runway.
+This is especially a great read for parents looking to leave work and focus on family like my wife.
 The first five years of a kid’s life goes quick.
 It’s great to make the most of these years.